If you’re checking reviews for field service management software, you know what to look for:

 “Not being able to access the admin portal from a mobile device is another downside because you cannot add or edit jobs while you are on the run.”

-To head off this problem, ask these questions before signing on the dotted line:
+Ask these questions before signing on the dotted line:

 How often the mobile app is updated?